Chaffelson/nipyapi/README.rst

-The swagger 2.0 compliant client auto-generated using the `Swagger Codegen <https://github.com/swagger-api/swagger-codegen>`_ project, and then cleaned / bugfixed by the authors.
+The swagger 2.0 compliant client auto-generated using the `Swagger Codegen <https://github.com/swagger-api/swagger-codegen>`_ project, and then cleaned / bugfixed by the authors